 The blog post suggests that you should put some ribbon in between the base discs, but I didn’t like the idea.
 What I remembered from other fascinators was the use of crin fabric to create loops.
 Here, I’ve used it to create large bows and loops.

 The diamante feathers sold at the store are just perfect for this sort of stuff.
 I gathered a bunch of them and sewed the stems to the base disc below.

-The result is a very outlandish fascinator that I’m very proud of… Let’s just say it’s very me, haha.
-The weight does actually contribute slightly to it and it does fall off a lot if you don’t secure it in place.
-The tutorial is a very good starting place to get the creative ideas flowing!
+The result is a very outlandish fascinator that I’m very proud of… Let’s just say it’s for a very particular type of event.
+The weight of the discs does actually contribute to it and it does fall off a lot if you don’t secure it in place properly.
+But the tutorial still is a very good starting place to get the creative ideas flowing!

 Materials: two fascinator discs, crin fabric, black satin ribbon, diamante feathers, silver hair comb